6 Linear mixed models III

 2000 10

-Note that I set the seed to the same value as before to make the comparison easier with uncorrelated data easier: I want to make sure that differences are due to the presence of correlaton between intercepts and slopes and not because of random sampling.
+Note that I set the seed to the same value as before to make the comparison with uncorrelated data easier: I want to make sure that differences are due to the presence of correlation between intercepts and slopes and not because of random sampling.

 Exercise 6.2